zeek/spicy/doc/programming/parsing.rst

     :show-with: foo.spicy

-By default, Spicy expected the sequence space to start at zero, so the first bytes of the input stream needs to passed in with sequence number zero.
-You can optionally change the base number by calling the sink method :spicy:method:`sink::set_initial_sequence_number`.
-You can also control the gap handling, including when to stop buffering data because you know nothing else will arrive; and receiving notifications in that case through a series of built-in unit hook.
+By default, Spicy expects the sequence space to start at zero, so the first byte of the input stream needs to be passed in with sequence number zero.
+You can change that base number by calling the sink method :spicy:method:`sink::set_initial_sequence_number`.
+You can control Spicy's gap handling, including when to stop buffering data because you know nothing further will arrive anymore.
+Spicy can also notify you about unsuccessful reassembly through a series of built-in unit hooks.
 See :ref:`type_sink` for a reference of the available functionality.